-Principle 2 Structure the Board to add value
+Structure the Board to add value

 The Board has established a Corporate Governance, Nomination and Remuneration Committee.
-The majority of the members of the Committee is an independent director.
+The majority of the members of the Committee are independent directors.
 The names of the members of the Committee and their attendances at meetings of the Committee appear in the Directors' Report.